TextControl/txtextcontrol-reportingcloud-php/README.md

 * [ReportingCloud PHP wrapper support](https://support.textcontrol.com/new-ticket)

-## NEW: ReportingCloud PHP wrapper 2.0
+## NEW: ReportingCloud PHP Wrapper 2.0

-On December ??, 2018, ReportingCloud PHP wrapper 2.0 was released.
+On December ??, 2018, the ReportingCloud PHP wrapper 2.0 was released.

 For a full description of changes, see [release-2.0.0.md](/doc/release-2.0.0.md).